 ACCEPTABLE USE POLICY

-The goals of this policy are to outline acceptable and unacceptable use of the company’s information technology and associated equipment by employees.
-Each user of the company’s information technology and associated equipment is required to read this policy and acknowledge agreement and continued compliance with this Policy.
+The goals of this policy are to outline acceptable and unacceptable use of the Firm/Entity’s information technology and associated equipment by employees.
+Each user of the Firm/Entity’s information technology and associated equipment is required to read this policy and acknowledge agreement and continued compliance with this Policy.

 EQUIPMENT USE